lvbreda/Meteor_angularjs/README.md

 #Angularjs in Meteor
 ##How to use it
-#Saving/removing contain an error at the moment.
-Please bare with me, it will be fixed tomorrow.
 Add these files to the packages directory of your meteor install in a directory called angularjs.
 Then in your project do:

     meteor add angularjs